gheenie/devops-nc-filesystem/README.md

 It would also be helpful to create some reports about the filesystem for future use.

-### **Task 1**
+### **Task 1** - _Check if a staff file exists_

-Within the `stuff` directory there are a number of staff files.
+Within the very helpfully named `stuff` directory there are a number of staff files.
 Your task is to create a script that checks if files for given staff members are present in the directory.

 All staff files follow the same naming convention of `staff-NAME.json` for example the file `staff-Duncan.json`.